-The public is encouraged to submit public comments via the comment form on www.GatewayProgram.org.
+The public was encouraged to submit public comments via the comment form on www.GatewayProgram.org.

-Comments received prior to the end of the meeting will be distributed to the Board, posted on the GDC website, and recorded in the public record.
+Comments were distributed to the Board, posted on the GDC website, and recorded in the public record.

 Name Bruce Hain

 Organization Individual

 Comment Topic CONCERNS ABOUT THE EXISTING TUNNEL AND THE ADVISABILITY OF CURRENT PLANS